ihmeuw-demographics/.github/.github/ISSUE_TEMPLATE/discussion.md

 **Describe possible standards, solutions or other ideas** A clear and concise description or outline of possible ideas.

+**Questions to discuss**
+Specific questions not covered already, which should be discussed before this issue is resolved.

 **Additional context**
 Add any other context or screenshots about the discussion here.